electricimp/Usb/DriverDevelopmentGuide.md

 #### USB.Host(drivers, [, autoConfigPins]*)

 Instantiates the USB.Host class.
 USB.Host is an abstraction for USB port.
-It should be instantiated only once for any application.
+It should be instantiated only once per physical port for any application.

 There are some imp boards which does not have usb port, therefore exception will be thrown in that case.